-Specifically, all candidates must possess the following abilities and skills:
+Specifically, all candidates must possess and maintain the following abilities and skills while enrolled in the PA Program, from matriculation until completion of all degree requirements:

 Observation: The ability to observe is required for demonstrations, visual presentations in lectures and laboratories, laboratory evidence and microbiological cultures, microscopic studies of microorganisms and tissues in normal and pathological states.
 A candidate must be able to observe patients accurately and completely, both at a distance and closely.
 This ability requires functional vision and somatic sensation and is enhanced by a sense of smell.
+This ability also requires maintaining a satisfactory level of attentive focus and vigilance for prolonged periods of time.